kguerrero-erni/MermaidJS/DiagramSyntax.md

 For apps that support markdown (e.g. GitHub, GitLab, Obsidian, etc.), you can add Mermaid diagrams by making a mermaid code block.

-To add a Mermaid diagram to a DevOps Wiki page, use the following [syntax](/DevOpsSampleSyntax.txt).
+> To add a Mermaid diagram to a DevOps Wiki page, use the following [syntax](/DevOpsSampleSyntax.txt).

+#### For more sample diagram syntax, check out [Diagram Syntax List](/DiagramSyntaxSamples/DiagramSyntaxList.md) page.